ben07br/KOReader-Patches/Bookmark-Menu-Modifications/README.md

 # 🏷️ Bookmark Menu Modifications !!
 A KOReader patch that adds the option to filter by highlight colors, or to filter by both highlight colors and highlight style at the same time.
+(UPDATED: Now also includes option to bind to gesture.
+Under "Reader" section by default, or under "Custom Patches" if you download my other [patch](https://github.com/ben07br/KOReader-Patches/tree/main/Custom-Patch-Buttons))

 <div align="center">
     <img src="images/example1.png" alt = "Front Page Image" width="30%" />